 Panna Cotta con Fragole

-Chef Salvatore takes traditional panna cotta, cooked milk and sugar, then transforms it into a work of art by adding fresh strawberries and golden berries.
-Although this creamy dessert is originally from Piemonte, it’s now served throughout Italy.
+Chef Salvatore of Capri Palaze takes traditional panna cotta, cooked milk and sugar, then transforms it into a work of art by adding fresh strawberries and golden berries.
+Although this creamy dessert is originally from Piedmont, it’s now served throughout Italy.

 Ingredients